oikos-cash/oikos-docs-bsc/content/contracts/FeePoolState.md

 ### `importIssuerData`

-This function was used during the initial six week setup period to initialise the issuance ledger from the previous Synthetix version.
+This function was used during the initial six week setup period to initialise the issuance ledger from the previous Oikos version.

 ??? example "Details"